zio/zio-schema/docs/overview/first_schema.md

 ### Manual construction of a Schema

-This part is similar to other libraries that you might now, e.g. for JSON processing.
+This part is similar to other libraries that you might know, e.g. for JSON processing.
 Basically, you create a `Schema` for every data type in your domain:

 ```scala